jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Why?

-Because seeing through a story that connects us to an old way of life, we're essentially doing what Cinderella did when she decided to disobey her family; we're questioning the philosophy that governs our actions.
+Because by seeing through a story that connects us to a tool and a way of life, we're essentially doing what Cinderella did when she decided to disobey her family; we're questioning the philosophy that power-brokers use to govern our society.

-And, at that point, when we decide to evolve, old stories that connected us to non-functioning tools, become echo chambers trying to distract us.
-We can either listen to them and find someone to blame for our troubles, or venture into uncharted territory to find a better life.
+And, if we decide to drop old tools and pick up better ones, old power-brokers increase the volume on the stories that once connected us to old technology so loud they become echo chambers trying to distract us.
+Today, our society is stuck inside increasingly large echo chambers.

-It sounds noble to become a hero, but it's quite scary and hard.
-And this is especially relevant to us today sick of our toxic echo chambers.

-Because, like it did with biological lifeforms so many times before, evolution is entering a new age.
-All lifeforms today thus have a huge choice to make; go round in circles struggling to find resources using outdated adaptations.
+Because, like it did with biological lifeforms so many times before, evolution is leaving the Industrial Age and entering a new age.
+The old age wants to stay alive past its shelf-life.
+All people today thus have a huge choice to make; go round in circles struggling to find resources using outdated adaptations.
 Or climb the ladder and evolve, as quickly as possible, so Life can prosper in the fledgling Internet Age.

----
+## Old Age, Ladder Climb, Final Frontier

-The Roman general Julius Caesar had a problem.
-The territory he controlled west of the river Rhine was relatively prosperous and peaceful and so the Germans barbarians across the river kept raiding it.
-The Romans defeat the Germans when they fight pitched battles, which is why the Germans avoid fighting them, and instead used small boats and rafts to sneak attack in the night.
+In 55 BC, Julius Caesar had a problem.
+He was in control of prosperous and peaceful territory west of the Rhine river and on the east side were hostile German barbarians.
+The Romans were able to defeat the Germans when they fought pitched battles.
+This is why the Germans avoided fighting them and instead used small boats and rafts to raid peaceful Roman villages in the night.

 So, Caesar had to defeat an enemy that wouldn't fight him.